 If you’re willing to take fashion advice from a Canadian whose concept of Fall before moving to Italy was “that one pleasant day between summer and winter,” and whose main shoe supplier is Asics, listen up.
-But seriously, what to wear if you’re coming to Italy in the Autumn is a big question, and other than a practical response, it allows me to drag up some memories and play with language a bit.
+But seriously, what to wear for Fall in Italy is a big question, and other than a practical response, it allows me to drag up some memories and play with language a bit.

 There is a funny expression in Italian that my mother in law and consequently my husband enjoy saying: “non ci sono piu’ mezze stagioni.”
 It means “there are no midseasons any more.”
 I asked Tommaso about it and he explained that it’s not really a truism, but rather just one of those things that people say.
 Italy actually has long and pleasant midseasons.
 Spring, which I like a whole lot better than Fall, usually takes place in April and May, while Fall may be from mid-September through November.
 In these seasons there can be surprise thunderstorms, major temperature swings, but also really hot days where in the sun it goes up to thirty degrees.

 My mother, when she visits during these months, always asks me what to pack for her trip – and then says “and don’t tell me ‘midseason clothing‘ because you know I don’t have anything of the sort.”
 Well, what should I tell her?
 The reason Mom has no “midseason clothing” is that she lives in Toronto, where I grew up.
 I fondly remember Fall in Toronto.
 The leaves turn such a brilliant red, and in a valley near our house we would always go for walks and take pictures.
 As a child I’m bundled in a winter jacket, and as a teenager there are photos in which I ham it up in a shearling coat.
 Fall, apparently, is cold like January in Florence.
 As I will tell anyone willing to listen, I remember having to plan halloween costumes to accommodate a snowsuit throughout my childhood, foiling all attempts to dress in leggings and pretend to be a cat.